Degiacomi-Lab/JabberDock/README.md

 Please see the manual in the home directory for more details on how to use JabberDock.
 Email the author if you have any questions.

-When using JabberDock in your work, please cite the following publication: https://pubs.acs.org/doi/10.1021/acs.jctc.9b00474
+When using JabberDock in your work, please cite the following publication: https://pubs.acs.org/doi/10.1021/acs.jctc.9b00474 When using the transmembrane protein docking engine, please cite both the original work, and: https://pubs.acs.org/doi/10.1021/acs.jcim.0c01315

 ## Contact ##

-This is a work in progress, and there are bound to be bugs, particularly with the variety of machines.
-If you have any issues, please email the author at l.s.rudden@durham.ac.uk.
+This is a work in progress, and there are bound to be bugs.
+If you have any issues, please email the author at lucas.powell-rudden@epfl.ch.
-(Final note): I am approaching the end of my PhD (31/01/2021 thesis submission).
-If you like this work or any of my other publications, please get in touch with me at the above email address.